 Every time a remote session takes place, you could be potentially sharing business information with hackers around the world.
 Even if you have security measures in place, using 3rd party applications becomes your weakest link, acting as a breaching point for cybercriminals to infiltrate your organisation.

-Open source is a cost-effective solution that enables your business to expand, and it is perfect if you don’t have the capital to spend on an expensive and specialised video conferencing setup.
+Nextcloud is an Open source and cost-effective solution that enables your business to expand, and it is perfect if you don’t have the capital to spend on an expensive and specialised video conferencing setup.

 Open platforms are readily available to deploy.
 One of our favourites is NextCloud Talk, a fully self-hosted solution that provides a unique level of protection compared to the corporate agents like Microsoft and Zoom.